anusii/msfatigue/assets/markdown/fatigue_small_questionnaire.md

 ## Questions

-1. I find the colour scheme used here to be appropriate for this app.
+1. I find the colour scheme used here to be appropriate to the answers.
-2. The inclusion of the Don't know option is useful.
+2. Including "Don't know" as an option is useful.
+3. Including "Not applicable" as an option is useful.

 ## Answer Options